- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - Gather feedback from supervisors and staff members to determine focus areas during the academic year and in the future.

-- Prepare weekly newsletter with the Chair(s) for distribution to the Residence Staff program.
+- Prepare weekly newsletter (Staff Lines) with the Chair(s) for distribution to the Residence Staff program.

-- Partner with NRHH and the Heritage Committee to determine ways to recognize Resident Staff program members.
+- Partner with National Residence Hall Honorary (NRHH) to determine ways to recognize Resident Staff program members.

-- Work with the Deans, Area Coordinators, Chair(s), and Vice Chairs/Program Coordinators to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.
+- Work with the HRL professional staff, Chair(s), and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.

 - Attend weekly HRL team meetings and Executive Committee meetings.
 Maintain a presence in the Housing & Residence Life office in Gibbons.